 - 1. Adverse Action means: - a.
-An adverse action means a finding of fact or interpretation of rules that results in a determination that goods or services were not medically necessary; results in identification of overpayments; or results in a reduction in, or denial of, other specific payments under the Medical Assistance program; or - b.
-The denial, non-renewal or termination of a Provider agreement; or - c.
-Denial of the application or request for additional information regarding an application pursuant to 10 C.C.R.
-2505-10, Section 8.430. - 2.
-Mailed means caused to be directed, transmitted, or made available and includes, but shall not be limited to: - a.
-The use of the United States Postal Service, when requested by the provider; - b.
+The Department or its designees makes a finding of fact or interpretation of rules that results in a determination that goods or services were not medically necessary; results in identification of overpayments; or results in a reduction in, or denial of, other specific payments under the Medical Assistance program. - b.
+The denial, non-renewal or termination of a Provider agreement. - c.
+The denial of, or request for additional information regarding an application for Medicaid Certification of a Nursing Facility pursuant to Section 8.430. - The suspension of payments due to a determination of a credible allegation of fraud. - 2.
+Mailed means caused to be directed, transmitted, or made available and includes, but is not limited to: - a.
+The use of the United States Postal Service; - b.
 The use of electronic mail (e-mail); - c.
 Making a notice available for retrieval through the Internet or an internet application, as long as notification of the availability is provided through e-mail; - d.
 The use of private courier or delivery services; and - e.
 The use of facsimile (fax) machines. - 3.
-Medical assistance shall have the meaning defined in 25.5-1-103(5), C.R.S. - 4.
-Provider means any person, public or private institution, agency, or business concern that: - a.
-Provides medical or remedial care, services or goods authorized under the Medical Assistance program; - b.
-Holds, where applicable, a current valid license or certificate to provide such services or to dispense such goods; and - c.
-Is enrolled in the Medical Assistance program.
+Medical assistance shall have the meaning defined in Section 25.5-1-103(5), C.R.S.

+4. Provider means any person, public or private institution, agency, or business concern enrolled under the state Medical Assistance program to provide medical care, services, or goods and holding, where applicable, a current valid license or certificate to provide such services or to dispense such goods.

-8.050.2 NOTICE OF ADVERSE ACTION [Eff.
-12/30/2008]
+8.050.2 NOTICE OF ADVERSE ACTION

 - 8.050.2.A.
-A notice of Adverse Action shall be in writing and shall be mailed to the Provider. - 1.
-The notice shall include a statement of what action the Department intends to take. - 2.
-The notice shall include the reasons for the intended action. - 8.050.2.B.
+A notice of Adverse Action shall be in writing, Mailed to the Provider, and include the following: - 1.
+A statement of what action the Department intends to take. - The reasons for the intended action and the applicable regulations in support of that action. - 3.
+Information about appeal rights. - 8.050.2.B.
 A notice of Adverse Action regarding a nursing facility's rate determination shall include a description of the method of rate calculation, the recommended or proposed audit adjustments with an explanation of adjustments and the final rate established. - 8.050.2.C.
 A notice of Adverse Action regarding a determination of overpayment(s) following a review or an audit of a provider shall include the offer of an informal reconsideration of the review or audit findings and notice that no recovery of the overpayment will be implemented until such informal reconsideration, if requested, has been completed.